Beginner Breathwork Anxiety: 2025 Calming Guide

 5. Repeat: Alternate sides for 3-5 minutes.

-Benefits: Reduces anxiety, balances emotions, improves focus.
+Benefits: May reduce anxiety, balance emotions, and improve focus.

 Quick Reference Table of Calming Breath Exercises